REAL-TIME POSITIONING VS. MAP DATABASE

 THE FOUR SUITS

-Tarot’s map of ordinary, everyday experience is organized according to the four Suits: Pentacles, Wands, Cups, and Swords.
+Tarot’s map of ordinary, everyday experience is organized into four Suits: Pentacles, Wands, Cups, and Swords.

 Pentacles

-Pentacles tells the story of our embodied life and its ongoing needs.
-To live as physical beings is to supply what is lacking and to replenish what is depleted:
+Pentacles speak to embodied life and its ongoing needs.
+To live as physical beings is to face rhythms of depletion and renewal:

-• Money is spent and material resources dwindle, so they must be earned and restored.
+Money is spent and resources dwindle, so they must be earned and restored.

-Note how our physical and material needs are never solved once and for all.
+Notice the pattern: our physical and material needs are never solved once and for all.
 Appetites are satisfied for a time, but hunger returns.
 Bank accounts fill and empty.
-Tools erode, roofs leak, bodies age.
+Roofs leak.
+Bodies age.
 Because resources continually diminish or change, a rhythm of lack and replenishment undergirds being alive.

-Pentacles, then, is the Suit of physical well-being in a world of finite resources—resources that inevitably run down and must be replenished through effort, stewardship, and care.
+Pentacles, then, are the Suit of physical well-being in a world of finite resources—and of the steady work required to meet those needs with stewardship, effort, and care.

 Wands

-• A restlessness that reaches toward “something more,” even before we know what it is.
+restlessness that reaches toward “something more,” even before it can be named

-• Creative images and ideas that surface as daydreams, sketches, or stray intuitions.
+images and ideas that surface as daydreams, sketches, or sudden intuitions

-Wands, then, is the Suit of aspiration—of the inner spark that wants to become flame, and of the work required to bring our latent potentials into living form.
+Wands, then, are the Suit of aspiration—of the spark that wants to become flame—and of the discipline required to bring latent potential into living form.

 Cups